MrBrunotte/Vacation-Explorer/readme.md

 I have puplished the source code built from the master branch using GitHub Pages.
 The live site can be found [here](https://mrbrunotte.github.io/Vacation-Explorer/)

-There are no differenced between the deployed version and the development version.
+There is no difference between the deployed version and the development version.

 ## Content